paullalonde/macos-parallels-build-vms/README.md

 suitable for use as a build machine.
 It starts with a *base* VM (see below), and performs the following actions:

-- Adds an SSH authorized key for the `packer` account.
+- Adds an SSH key for the `packer` account.
 - Disables software updates.
 - Installs Homebrew.
 - Installs Xcode.